-I use Bramble apples but if you haven't got any Granny Smiths will work just as well.
+I use Bramble apples, but if you haven't got any Granny Smiths will work just as well.

-Storing Apples Tip
+Tip for Storing Apples

 It's autumn at the moment, so I pick apples and store them in my shed.
 If you decide to stock up with apples to make your apple cake recipe all winter long, then here's the best way to store them.
 Make sure you take away any that are bruised or damaged.
 Then wrap each apple in a newspaper and put them in a box.
 The reason you wrap them up is to stop them from touching each other.
 It's true about the one rotten apple in the barrel!
 Store them in a cool place, and they will last for months.

 - One 7 inch (18 cm) deep round cake tin

 - Electric hand mixer (not strictly necessary, but it makes life a lot easier!)

 For the all-in-one sponge::

 - 2 large eggs

 - 1 teaspoon of baking powder